Puerto Rican boa

-The Puerto Rican boa (Chilabothrus inornatus) is a large species of boa endemic to Puerto Rico.
-It is a terrestrial snake with a dark brown coloration.
+The Puerto Rican boa (Chilabothrus inornatus), most commonly known as Culebrón ("big snake"), is a large species of boa endemic to Puerto Rico.
+It is a terrestrial and arboreal snake with a pale brown to dark brown coloration.
 It grows to 1.9 m in length.
 It feeds on small mammals such as rodents and bats, birds and sometimes anole lizards.
 Like most boas, it is viviparous (bearing live young) and kills its prey using constriction.

 Taxonomy

 It is extremely similar to the Jamaican boa (Chilabothrus subflavus) which was seen as conspecific for some fifty years until they were split in 1901 by Leonhard Hess Stejneger.

 The taxon Piesigaster boettgeri was described from Mindanao in the Philippines, by the Spaniard :es:Víctor López Seoane in 1881, but was identified as a synonym of this species by Stejneger.
 Seoane's brother was an officer in the Spanish Navy and thus the localities of the group of specimens Seoane had obtained were confused during their passage to Spain.

 Although it has been known under the name E. inornatus for over a century, having been moved to the genus Epicrates (which had been created in 1830 by Johann Georg Wagler) by the Belgian zoologist George Albert Boulenger in 1893 when cataloguing the specimens in the Natural History Museum, London, a number of authors decided to it move to Chilabothrus inornatus in 2013.
 It had first been moved to Chilabothrus inornatus from the genus Boa in 1844 by either the French herpetologists André Marie Constant Duméril and Gabriel Bibron, or the Italian snake expert Giorgio Jan, only a year after it had been described in that genus by the Dane Johannes Theodor Reinhardt in 1843.
 Reinhardt had three snakes of this species to study for his description, these are the syntypes and are stored in Copenhagen.
 They were collected by a certain Dr. Ravn from Puerto Rico.
 It is often still known as Epicrates inornatus in many publications.